TehShrike/c25k/readme.md

 - fancier congratulation screen (fireworks?)
 - colors picked by someone with a better feel for these kinds of things

+# Todo

+- scroll the selection screen down to the next day on first load
+- if there is a run in progress when the selection screen is loaded, redirect to the run after the last one that was finished

 # Eventually

 If I ever make it to 5K (or someone else beats me to it), there will be a 5K-to-10K version!